 He began his ice hockey journey playing pond hockey with his friends in the Rockville area.
 Inspired by the success of the Boston Bruins in the 1960’s, he joined Eastern CT Hockey, the precursor of ECHO, so that he could emulate his NHL heroes.
 He was a member of Rockville’s first High School hockey team in 1971-72, playing his home games at South Windsor Arena.
 While attending school at Syracuse University to study Architecture, he started coaching as an assistant, in the Camillus NY Youth Hockey Association.
 Upon returning to Connecticut, he continued coaching at ECHO, now playing out of Bolton, coaching Squirts through Bantams for 18 seasons.
 He coached teams representing the Northeast during the first three years of the Nutmeg games, coached HS players with the CT Valley Hockey Club, and coached two tournaments with Team Connecticut.
 After a total of 24 seasons, he took a 13-year break, returning to help coach in SWYHA.
 Since then, he has coached Squirt though Bantam, many of those seasons working with two teams.
 Currently residing in South Glastonbury, Karl hopes to continue coaching for many more seasons!

-Nick Gionfriddo serves as the Head Coach of the Squirt A for the 2022-2023 season.
-This is Nick’s 5th year coaching, 2nd year as head coach.
-Previously, Nick has assisted with the Mite A team and Squirt B team and is now excited to take the lead role on the Squirt B team!
+Nick Gionfriddo serves as the Head Coach of the Squirt A for the 2023-2024 season.
+This is Nick’s 6th year coaching, 3nd year as head coach.

 Nick’s heart has been with South Windsor Hockey starting with Learn to Skate at the age of 3, all the way to Midgets where he then joined the South Windsor High School Varsity team as a freshman in 2013 and played 4 years of hockey there.
 Throughout those years, Nick has volunteered a significant amount of time to the association where he then showed interest in pursuing a coaching career after graduating high school in 2017.